-In recent years, this small village has developed rapidly and become a point of tourist attraction with the corresponding infrastructure.
-The roads have been paved; a variety of small hotels, bed & breakfasts and restaurants is now available in the immediate surroundings of the village's center.
+In recent years, this small village has developed rapidly and became a popular tourist destination with the corresponding infrastructure.
+The roads have been paved; a variety of small hotels, bed & breakfasts and restaurants is now available in the immediate surroundings of the village center.

 More expensive accommodation close to the most beautiful beaches of the area can be found further south along the road to Gandoca Manzanillo - Playa Cocles, Punta Uva, etc. Here you will also find all kinds of restaurants in different price ranges.

 About 1.5 km (1 mile) south of Puerto Viejo, embedded in tropical vegetation and wit h a fine sandy beach.
 Ideal for swimming, snorkeling and sunbathing.

 Playa Uva / Punta Uva

 Located 6 km (about 4 miles) south of Puerto Viejo, with light sand and seamed by coconut palms, is one of the most beautiful Caribbean beaches in Costa Rica.